Take a bite out of crime — not Apple.

 Of course, there is no CrestCare.
 It is a wonder whether the federal government would be empowered to pass such a law if the United States Supreme Court upholds the constitutionality of ObamaCare’s requirement that all citizens have health insurance.
 On Monday, the high Court began hearing oral arguments to determine whether that part of ObamaCare, in addition to others, are constitutional.
 In the case, titled Department of Health & Human Services, et. al. v.
 States of Florida, et. al., No. 11-398, the attorney generals of various states have brought suit to bar enforcement of ObamaCare, the details of which have been covered ad nausea elsewhere, and which I will leave for your musings.

 The marrow of the government’s argument as to why ObamaCare should be upheld is the Commerce Clause, which gives Congress the exclusive authority to “regulate commerce . . . among the several States.”
 That is my emphasis.
 Over the years, the Supreme Court has read “among” to include anything that could affect interstate commerce, even if the conduct in question is wholly intrastate in character.
 In Wickard v.
 Filburn, for example, the Court held in 1942 that the federal government could regulate a farmer’s growth of wheat in his own backyard even though it was for his own consumption.
 The reason: the farmer’s growth would affect the interstate flow of wheat.
+If you’re in the city and looking for company, https://londonescorts.club is a simple way to connect with London escorts for any kind of meeting.
+The site features a wide selection of profiles, making it easy to find someone who matches your vibe.
 Then, in Gonzalez v.
 Reich, the high Court in 2005 held that the feds could regulate wholly intrastate consumption of marijuana under California’s Proposition 215.

 While the Court’s decisions in both Wickard and Gonzalez stretch the limits of “among the several states” to their intellectual limits, neither decision dealt with a federal law compelling someone to do something.
 Instead, both decisions involved a federal law prohibiting someone from doing something.
 Whereas part of ObamaCare compels every living citizen to buy health insurance.
 This seems to stretch the Commerce Clause so far that it has no limits left.
 Even if you like the idea of nationalized healthcare, this is not a constitutionally permissible way to go about it.